-In addition, the Group has adopted a specific Policy for the identification and prioritisation of the principal negative impacts on sustainability factors (so-called "PAI Policy", last updated: June 2025) which is reviewed and updated whenever required by regulatory updates, interventions by the Supervisory Authority, business strategies or changes in the context (significant changes in business processes, significant structural reorganisations, significant changes to the IT platforms used).
-The Company implements it in its Boards of Directors and adapt it, if needed, to the corporate context.
+In addition, the Group has adopted a specific Policy for the identification and prioritisation of the principal negative impacts on sustainability Factors (so-called "PAI Policy", last updated: June 2025) which is reviewed and updated whenever required by regulatory updates, interventions by the Supervisory Authority, business strategies or changes in the context (significant changes in business processes, significant structural reorganisations, significant changes to the IT platforms used).
+The Group companies operating in the Life business implement it in their respective Boards of Directors and adapt it, if needed, to their corporate context.